katiekeegan/website/content/authors/admin/_index.md

   url: https://marybaldwin.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computational mathematics, data analysis, and imaging.
+bio: Undergraduate student interested in applying mathematical and computational data analysis to real-world problems.

 # Interests to show in About widget
 interests: